MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 1. Validate that the log collector is receiving Syslog messages using any of the following methods:

-    - By using this, or similar, command to analyze network traffic on port 514:
+    - By using *tcpdump*, or similar command to analyze network traffic on port 514:

         ```bash
         tcpdump -Als0 port 514